DV

 Strategy & risk

 DIA tracks Dow Jones Industrial Average with an index approach, while SPY tracks S&P 500 Index with a large cap approach.
-Beta is 0.85 for DIA and 1.0 for SPY, indicating DIA is less volatile relative to the market.
+Beta is 0.84 for DIA and 1.0 for SPY, making DIA the less volatile of the two by this measure.

 SPY beta1.0